Magnetic-field-induced chiral hidden order in URu2Si2: Prediction of a non-linear -dependence for the Kerr angle due to the induced chirality

-To detect the proposed chiral hidden order we predict a Polar Kerr effect originating from the inherent time-reversal violation \cite{PolarChiral}.
-This type of measurement is an ideal probe of the intrinsic chirality of the state \cite{Kapitulnik}.
-More importantly, we expect that in our case the arising Kerr angle $\vartheta_K\up$, will demonstrate a magnetic field dependence when the sample is cooled down in the presence of a static external magnetic field (Fig.\ref{fig:3}d).
-We find that the Kerr angle probed by a Sagnac inteferometer ($\lambda=1550$nm), is $\vartheta_K\up\simeq 128 \Delta_1 {\rm mrad}$ with $\Delta_1$ in ${\rm meV}$.
-The maximum value of $\Delta_1^{max}=1.5{\rm meV}$, sets an upper bound $\vartheta_K^{max}\simeq190{\rm mrad}$.
+\noi By taking into account the value of the fine structure constant $e^2/\hbar c=1/137$ and by setting $d\simeq 2{\rm nm}$, we obtain a rough estimation of the Kerr angle as $\vartheta_K\up\simeq 128 \Delta_1 {\rm mrad}$ with $\Delta_1$ in ${\rm meV}$.
+The maximum value of $\Delta_1$ is equal to $1.5{\rm meV}$, which defines an upper bound $\vartheta_K\up\leq190{\rm mrad}$.
 The magnitude of the Kerr angle demonstrates that the expected response is very large and easily detectable.
-The observance of a finite Polar Kerr signal could constitute a sharp signature of our chiral hidden order state, unveiling the mechanisms that lead to the intricate ${\rm URu_2Si_2}$ phenomenology.
+The observation of the particular \textit{non-linear} ${\cal B}$-dependent chirality contribution to the Kerr angle, as opposed to the linearly dependent quasiparticle contribution, constitutes a sharp signature of our magnetic-field-induced chiral HO scenario, unveiling its possible connection to the intricate ${\rm URu_2Si_2}$ phenomenology.